Richard-L4/the-majors/readme.md

  ![success](/assets/images/Screenshot%202024-11-28%20155558.png)
 [Back to the top](#the-majors)
 ## Development
-- During the project my ideas changed several times as to how to structure it and the conent and styling to use, in HTML, CSS and readme.md.
+- During the project my ideas changed several times as to how to structure it and the content and styling to use, in HTML, CSS and readme.md.
 Below are challenges I faced and the reasons as to the decisions that were made.
     - Being my first solo project, I was keen to reinforce the principal teachings from the three walkthrough projects.
     - The main issue I had several times, was getting the concept idea of what I wanted to do to appear as I wanted.
 This meant having to look back over previous lessons many times to be able to apply the techniques and syntax to my own personal design.
     - The first big problem and eventual 'penny drop' moment I had was with Bootstrap containers.
 I had spent all day trying to get what I thought to be a good "GRID" that would be highly responsive to work correctly with no success.
 Eventually, I finally realised it was a CONTAINER not a GRID that I needed, and with a bit of trial and error was able to get the desired outcome I wanted.